connectomicslab/connectomemapper3/docs/bidsappmanager.rst

 .. image:: images/mainWindow_outputs.png
     :align: center

-* The window of the Connectome Mapper BIDS App Inspector will appear, which will assist you in inspecting outputs of the different pipeline stages (each pipeline has a tab panel).
+* The Connectome Mapper 3 Inspector Window will appear, which will assist you in inspecting outputs of the different pipeline stages (each pipeline has a tab panel).

 Anatomical pipeline stages
 ---------------------------